Cuba, the photographic proposal of Cruz del Cueto

 Fauna and Flora in Cuba.

-As a good lover of his homeland, Juan Manuel has been able to highlight those values and peculiarities that the local fauna and flora have to offer.
-Its macro lens has registered the typical fauna of the island, while his use of the wide angle lens expands the visual register to reflect those spectacular and unspoiled landscapes that Cuba has to offer.Soroa Waterfall
+As a good lover of his native land, Juan Manuel has been able to appreciate from his images those values and peculiarities that the local fauna and flora have to offer.
+Its macro lens has recorded the typical fauna of the island, while it has expanded the visual record with its wide angle lens to accommodate those spectacular and unspoiled landscapes that Cuba has to offer.Soroa Waterfall

-In tune with these country landscapes are the mogotes of Viñales, photographed again and again by Juan Manuel in his search for natural beauty.
-In love with this town, located in the province of Pinar del Río, the photographer has captured different images of the natural wonders of this place: rivers, mogotes, mountains, lakes, vegetation and fauna.
-His images illustrate the true charm behind tobacco crops, fruit trees and the people who harvest them every day.3-Beaches of Cuba
+In tune with these country landscapes are the mogotes of vinales, photographed over and over again by Juan Manuel in his search for natural beauty.
+In love with this town, located in the province of Pinar del Río, the photographer has captured dissimilar images of the natural wonders of this place: rivers, mogotes, mountains, lakes, vegetation and fauna.
+His images illustrate the true charm that is hidden behind tobacco crops, fruit trees and the people who harvest them every day.3-Beaches of Cuba

 Varadero.

 And if we talk about Cuba, we implicitly refer to sun and beach.
 The Greater Antilles has an arsenal of beaches on the north coast that make it one of the favorite destinations for travelers from anywhere.
 Juan Manuel has also captured the blue of his seas, the transparency of its waters and the fine sand that characterizes them.
-And among them: Varadero, known worldwide for its warm and pleasant water, as well as the north cays of the island.
+And among them: Varadero, known worldwide for its hot water that is pleasant to the body; and the northern keys of the island.

-Precisely, in Cayo Santa María the photographer has captured some of the most paradisiacal snapshots of his photographic portfolio.
-The blue of the sea of the cays has no equal with the rest of the beaches of Cuba, and this is reflected in photographs full of harmony and visual seduction.
+Precisely in Cayo Santa María, the photographer has captured some of the most paradisiacal snapshots of his photographic portfolio.
+The blue of the sea of the keys is incomparable with that of the rest of the beaches of Cuba, and this is reflected in photographs full of harmony and visual seduction.

-However, the rivers we have on the island also deserve a mention, especially since in the eternal Caribbean summer they become an oasis.
-While going around Cuba, the photographer has captured the beauty of the waters of the Toa River and the Miel River in Baracoa, as well as some western ones, such as the Almendares River in Habana and the San Vicente River in Viñales.5-Cuba: a musical island
+However, the rivers that we have on the island are equally worth mentioning, especially since in the eternal Caribbean summer they become an oasis.
+Especially in his journey through Cuba, the photographer has captured the benefits of the waters of the Toa River and the Miel River in Baracoa, as well as some of the west of the island such as the Almendares River in Havana and the San Vicente River in Viñales.5-Music in Cuba: an island of musicality?

-Music floods every street in Cuba, every home, every party; so it is not difficult for a photographer to capture images that illustrate a city that moves to the rhythm of son, salsa, mambo, chachachá and reggaetón.
-Juan Manuel in his audiovisual work with Cuban musicians, and in his collaboration with Cuban labels, has had the opportunity to document video clips and national and international musical events that have been held on the island.
-He has taken portraits of famous singers, as well as photographs that document the creative process.
-For example, the International Jazz Plaza Festival and the International Festival Drum Festival, held annually in Habana, have been the alibi for Juan Manuel to show Cuban music and its main performers.
+Music floods every street in Cuba, every home, every party; Therefore, it is not difficult for a photographer to be able to capture images that illustrate a city that moves to the rhythm of son, salsa, mambo, chachachá and reggaeton.
+Juan Manuel, in his audiovisual work with Cuban musicians, and in his collaboration with Cuban record labels, has had the opportunity to document video clips and national and international musical events that have been held on the island.
+Portraits of famous singers have emerged from these activities, as well as photographs that document the creative process.
+For example, the Jazz Plaza International Festival and the Fiesta del Tambor International Festival, held annually in Havana, have been a pretext taken by the photographer to value Cuban music and its representatives.

 Amadeo Roldán string quartet